strburrj/D3_Challenge/README.md

 * Creation of a **new** repository on GitHub.

-* Completion of all steps in the core assignment
+* Completion of all steps in the core assignment.

 * Coherency of scatter plot (labels, ticks)